zicna/js-advanced-functions-introduction-to-map-and-reduce-lab/README.md

 ## Conclusion

-In this lab you've created your own implementation of methods that work like two of the most powerful Enumerable methods: `map` and `reduce`.
+In this lab, you've created your own implementation of methods that work like two of the most powerful Enumerable methods: `map` and `reduce`.
 You've also experienced some of the non-DRY code that this requires.